F0lak/dm_open_ref/ref/client/var/mob.md

 This is the mob to which the client is connected.
-The client and its connected mob have the following symmetry+
+The client and its connected mob have the following symmetry:
 ```
  client ==
 mob.client client.mob == mob client.key == mob.key